SnowIceApple/clonecoding_Times_of_Israel/README.md

-# Times of Israel 클론코딩
+# Times of Israel clone

 ## Link